mendix/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/testing-mobile-apps.md

 To set up Appium Desktop for native iOS testing, do the following:

-1. Build a native iOS app for your Mendix app (see [How to Build Native Apps](/howto/mobile/build-native-apps/) for more information).
+1. Build a native iOS app for your Mendix app (see [Building Native Apps](/refguide/mobile/distributing-mobile-apps/building-native-apps/) for more information).
 1. Build the WebDriverAgent project that is shipped with your Appium Desktop installation as described [here](http://appium.io/docs/en/advanced-concepts/wda-custom-server/).
 For Appium Desktop, the WDA project can be found in */Applications/Appium.app/Contents/Resources/app/node_modules/appium/node_modules/appium-webdriveragent*.
 1. Start Appium Desktop
 1. Click **Start Server**.